Caller ID: Operation

-Instead of sending the caller ID in between the first and second ring, some systems (such as in the UK) use line reversal to announce the caller ID, or caller ID signals are simply sent without any announcement.
-Instead of Bell 202, the European alternative V.23 is sometimes used (without the 75-baud reverse channel) or the data is sent using DTMF signalling.

 In general, CID as transmitted from the origin of the call is only the calling party's full phone number (including area code, and including international access code and country code if it's an international call).
 The calling party name is added by the consumer's terminating central office if the consumer has subscribed to that service.
 Calling name delivery is not automatic.
 A query (dip) with Signalling System 7 (SS7) query may be initiated by the called party's central office to retrieve the information for Calling Name delivery to the caller ID equipment at the subscriber's location, if the caller's name has not already been associated with the calling party's line at the originating central office.
 Canadian systems (depending on the provider) using CCS7 automatically (but not in all cases) send the calling name with the call set-up and routing information at the time of the call.

 To look up the name associated with a phone number, the carrier, in some instances, has to access that information from a third-party database, and some database providers charge a small fee for each access to such databases.
 This CNAM dip fee is very small – less than a penny per call.
 AT&T starts their negotiations for CNAM dip fees at about $.004 per lookup.
 OpenCNAM fees are a bit more expensive, up to $.0048 per lookup.
 To avoid such charges, some carriers will report the name as "unavailable", or will report the name as "(city), (state)" based on the phone number, particularly for wireless callers.
 For toll-free numbers, they may report a string such as TOLLFREE NUMBER if the name is not available in a database.